Neocreb/frontend-eloity-unified-ecosys/UNIFIED_PLATFORM_IMPLEMENTATION_COMPLETE.md

 ```

 ### 5. Reward System Integration
-Comprehensive SoftPoints tracking for all activities:
+Comprehensive Eloits tracking for all activities:

 #### **Social Activities**
 - **Like Posts**: +10 SP